 Snoring can drive your partner crazy, but snoring can also affect your quality of sleep.
 37 million people snore each night, and 90 million people have snored at some point during their life.
 Snoring, defined by its raspy, hissing sound, is caused by a partially closed upper airway (the nose and throat).
 Everyone’s neck muscles relax during sleep, but sometimes they relax so much that the upper airway partly closes and becomes too narrow for enough air to travel through to the lungs.

 When this happens, it means that a person isn’t taking in enough oxygen for the body to perform its important functions.
 The brain then sends a signal to the body to wake up to get the oxygen it needs, likely resulting in the person waking up throughout the night without realizing it.
 Snoring can lead to daytime sleepiness and heart disease and is sometimes linked to sleep apnea.
-If your snoring is disrupting your sleep life or the sleep of your partner, your doctor will want to monitor your sleep and decide the best path for treatment.
+We suggest trying a snoring mouth guard or If your snoring is disrupting your sleep life or the sleep of your partner, your doctor will want to monitor your sleep and decide the best path for treatment.

 If you’re grinding or clenching your teeth at night, you may have sleep bruxism, a type of movement disorder that occurs while you’re sleeping.
 If you’re experiencing dental pain or damage, facial pain, headaches or earaches, or disturbed sleep from it, you’re not alone.
 Eight percent of the adult population grinds their teeth at night, and one-third of children do it too.
 Though sleep bruxism is still being studied, you may be experiencing it as a symptom of anxiety, smoking, sleep apnea or snoring.
 Your dentist can look for changes in your teeth and mouth to confirm that you have bruxism and can offer a mouth guard, or even dental correction to treat the issue.